ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 the **Epilogue Formula** is executed once at the end of formula evaluation.
 These formulas provide a way to do high overhead operations in a one-shot manner.
-For example, a user may have Prologue Formula that reads a file (e.g., to initialize input values in a talbe) at the beginning of the calculation, and an Epilogue Formula that writes results at the end of the calculation.
+For example, a user may have Prologue Formula that reads a file (e.g., to initialize input values in a table) at the beginning of the calculation, and an Epilogue Formula that writes results at the end of the calculation.
 Prologue and Epilogue Formulas are modified through the table popup menu.